Dear Stall Holder

 2. Accidents please report all accident to a steward immediately.

-If a child that appears lost or in distress, please report immediately to a steward.
+If a child appears lost or in distress, please report immediately to a steward.

 4. Dogs Only assistance dogs are allowed in the church.

-6. Property & Personal belongings are your responsibility and we cannot be held responsible for any losses due to damage/loss or theft.
-We recommend stallholders should have appropriate insurance.
+6. Property & Personal Belongings: – We are not responsible for any loss, damage or theft.
+It is your responsibility and recommend stallholders should have appropriate insurance.

 8. Licenses The playing of recorded/live music or the offer for sale or consumption of alcohol must not be done unless prior arrangements have been made with our licensing officer Linda Gibbs.

-10. Illegal and counterfeit goods are strictly prohibited. including CD’s & DVD’s,
+10. Illegal and counterfeit goods are strictly prohibited. including CD’, DVD’s, Perfumes etc.

 11. Gas Appliances and equipment are not to be sold; this includes any pressurised gas cylinders such as camping gas or butane, work torches or lighters and other gasses including diving equipment.

-12. Electrical Items The sale of second hand electrical items is not permitted, unless they have been PAT by us at a charge of £1 per item prior to an event.
-Please note PAT is not always available and you may therefore bring items on the day that can not be sold.
-Only new electrical items are permitted and they must be un-opened in the original packaging.
+12. Electrical Items The sale of second-hand electrical items is not permitted.
+Only new electrical items are permitted, and they must be un-opened in the original packaging.

 13. Pyrotechnics The sale of fireworks, sparklers, signal flares, matches, etc are not permitted.